 My number one skill is working with what you already have to help you make it better.

-And in the process, I get to know you.
+And in the process, I get to know you and your family.
 I care about your success as much as you do.